mascah/cookiecutter-turbo-django/docs/0-introduction/architecture-overview-cited.rst

 How Modules Communicate
 ^^^^^^^^^^^^^^^^^^^^^^^

 Modules should communicate through explicit interfaces, not by reaching into each other's internals.
-The primary mechanism is **domain events**—an in-memory pub-sub system where modules publish events when significant things happen, and other modules subscribe to react.
+The primary mechanism is **domain events**, an in-memory pub-sub system where modules publish events when significant things happen, and other modules subscribe to react.

 The pattern works like this: